 8 a.m. to 5 p.m., Friday

-To help with your retirement planning, we recommend meeting with your retirement vendor for an individual consultation.
-Please call the vendor for the available appointment slots.
-All sessions will be in the Office of Human Resources at 30 Belmont Avenue.
+To help with your retirement planning, we recommend meeting with your retirement service provider for an individual consultation.
+Please call the appropriate number below for the available appointment slots.
+All appointments will be held in the Office of Human Resources at 30 Belmont Avenue.

-To choose from available appointment times with Mary Ellen Gordon, go to visitsmithcollege.prepare4myfuture.com or call 877-645-5206.
+To choose from available appointment times with Mary Ellen Gordon, go to smithcollege.beready2retire.com or call 877-645-5206.
 You may also send questions to Mary Ellen by email at email@example.com.

-Below are links to our current and previous vendors' general web sites.
-For detailed plan information, go to visitsmithcollege.prepare4myfuture.com.
+Contact information is provided below for our current and previous retirement service providers.
+For detailed plan information, go to smithcollege.beready2retire.com.

 Getting Ready to Choose Your Retirement Date?